IIT-Madras-DSAI-Department/end-semester-project-Kevii137/README.md

 Has 2 python files, 1 pdf, and 2 datasets:

-- algorithms.py : Contains all algorithms and functions to be imported into main.py .
+- algorithms.py : Contains all algorithms and functions that are imported into main.py .
-- main.py : File that loads all datasets, trains on train set and predicts on the validation set.
+- main.py : File that loads all datasets, imports algorithms.py, trains on train set and predicts on the validation set.
 Object instance 'inference_model' is the final model.
 Use this model to predict on the test set.
 - endsemproject_report.pdf : Assignment report
 - MNIST_train.csv
 - MNIST_validation.csv